csurgay/ansible-training/exercises/01_InstallAndConfig/README.md

-# Exercise 1.
+# Section 1.
 Provisioning the Training Lab

 ### In this exercise the following subjects will be covered: